The Nude Woman (1932 film)

-The Nude Woman (French: La femme nue) is a 1932 French drama film directed by Jean-Paul Paulin and starring Florelle, Raymond Rouleau and Constant Rémy.
+The Nude Woman (French: La Femme nue) is a 1932 French drama film directed by Jean-Paul Paulin and starring Florelle, Raymond Rouleau and Constant Rémy.
 The film is based on a play by Henry Bataille which has been adapted on several occasions.
+The fim is Paulin's directorial debut and a remake of the film by Léonce Perret, released in 1926 (The Nude Woman).

 The film's sets were designed by Lazare Meerson.